Researching accommodation options early is a good idea. This can give you an idea of the type and location of accommodation you need.

 Each villa at Regency International House is light, bright and airy and comes fully furnished.
 Villas are more than 100 square metres in size and house four students – all with their own private bedroom including a telephone, computer and wireless internet connection.
 Each villa has two ensuite bathrooms, a sitting room and a kitchenette for light meals or a late-night snack.
 Laundry facilities are also included and are shared within each complex consisting of four villas.

-Included in the weekly accommodation rate are 3 meals a day which are prepared and made on-site in the commercial kitchen.
+Included in the weekly accommodation rate are three meals a day, which are prepared and made on-site in the commercial kitchen.
 Students make their selection from the cafeteria-style kitchen and eat, usually with friends, in the communal dining room, or if they study at a campus other than Regency, lunch can be packed for them to take away.
-The menu is varied and changes on a regular basis taking into account different tastes and cultural diversity.
+The menu is varied and changes regularly, taking into account different tastes and cultural diversity.

 Also included in the monthly rate are all utility costs (water, electricity etc.) and cleaning of the villas once a week so that students have more time to focus on what’s really important.

 The student common room, dining room, tutorial room and computer suite (all open 24 hours a day) are located in the main administration block.
 Other facilities include a Muslim prayer room and a games room – a popular retreat for students, with a pool table, table-tennis and other activities available within it.
 Among the landscaped surrounds of Regency International House are basketball and tennis courts available for the sole use of RIH residents.